deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

     ADDING CATALOG MANAGEMENT
         EDITING PRODUCTS
             CREATING THE EDIT ACTION METHOD
+                UNIT TEST: THE EDIT ACTION METHOD
-                Listing 11-5.
-Adding the Edit Action Method in the AdminController.cs File
+                    Listing 11-5A.
+The *Can_Edit_Product* test method in the AdminController.cs File

 * CREATING NEW PRODUCTS
 * DELETING PRODUCTS